openordu/ordu-ui/src/docs/installation.md

 ---
-showinsidebar: true
 icon: git
-title: 'Git Installation'
+title: Git Installation
 time: 2022-12-27
 tag:
   - Introduction
   - Documentation
-article: false
-autoSort: 99
+index: 99
 ---

 ## Installation

 This is the documentation portal for the project.
 Read the entire documentation section before asking any questions about contributing.

 ## Everything is Done with `git`